 See Related: Ways to Make Travel Easier for Your Next Trip

 23. Use AirHelp to get compensated for delayed or canceled flights

 When we got stuck on the runway in an airplane for over three hours for a 45-minute flight from Germany to Czechia, AirHelp was a huge help.
 Not only did they fight for us to receive the monetary compensation we were entitled to because of the European flight delay/cancellation compensation system, but they even took it a step further and took the airline to court for us when they refused to pay.

-AirHelp isn’t free; they do take a portion of your compensation as a fee.
-Although we got about half of what we should have received if we had fought the airline ourselves, AirHelp saved us a lot of time from having to fight on our own.
-To us, that was absolutely worth the fee.
+AirHelp isn’t free; they take a portion of your compensation as a fee.
+Although we got about half of what we should have received if we had fought the airline ourselves, AirHelp saved us a lot of time from fighting alone.
+To us, that was worth the fee.